mpariente/pystoi/README.md

 # Python implementation of STOI

-Implementation of the Short Term Objective Intelligibility measure
+Implementation of the classical and extended Short Term Objective Intelligibility measures

 Intelligibility measure which is highly correlated with the intelligibility of degraded speech signals, e.g., due to additive noise, single/multi-channel noise reduction, binary masking and vocoded speech as in CI simulations.
 The STOI-measure is intrusive, i.e., a function of the clean and degraded speech signals.
 STOI may be a good alternative to the speech intelligibility index (SII) or the speech transmission index (STI), when you are interested in the effect of nonlinear processing to noisy speech, e.g., noise reduction, binary masking algorithms, on speech intelligibility.
 Description taken from [Cees Taal's website](http://www.ceestaal.nl/code/)